shleodai/WeensyOSVM/README-OS.md

-WEENSYOS
+WEENSYOSVM
 ========

-Type `make run` to run our OS using the QEMU emulator.
+Type `make run` to run the OS using the QEMU emulator.
 We expect this to work only on Linux hosts (including Linux VMs).
 If you have problems, check out Troubleshooting below.